Every military branch has expectations for a service member’s weight and body mass, and the Army tape test is a way to measure a person’s body fat.

 After boot camp, however, those expectations increase.

-According to the chart, if the body mass index is too high, the Army tape test helps determine the BMI.
+According to the chart, if the body mass index is too high, the Army tape test helps determine their body composition.

 What happens if I fail the Army tape test?